HaiyanJia-Lehigh/DataVisualization/WeeklySchedule/day1.md

 - [The Functional Art/The Truthful Art](http://www.thefunctionalart.com/), Alberto Cairo: explore this site often
 - **Finding Data**
-  - I have set up a page, [Finding Data](https://github.com/jacklule/DataViz-Syllabus/blob/master/Finding%20Data.md) to help you find data of interest to your projects, including local data for Lehigh University's Northampton County.
+  - This page, [Finding Data](https://github.com/HaiyanJia-Lehigh/DataVisualization/blob/master/Finding%20Data.md), is a starting point to help you find data of interest to your projects, including local data for Lehigh University's Northampton County.
 Please feel free to find and share more.
 - **Visualizing Data**
   - **Visualization Choices** for our class: infographics, timelines, charts, maps, storymaps and comics.
 Eventually we will add considerations of interactivity and mobile as well as documentaries
   - **Our Visualization Tools**: GitHub; Canva; TimelineJS; Chartbuilder; Google Fusion; Tableau, Pixton